PUSH-PULL-LEGS SPLIT: PUSH WORKOUT

 A Push Workout training plan is one part of a bigger workout program known as the PPL (Push Pull Legs Workout) split method of training.

-And on Pull Day, you’re training your biceps and back.
+And on Pull Day, you’re training the movement patterns in biceps and back.
 Keep in mind that there are a lot of back muscles and we’re accounting for those in that workout.

 And, of course, you have your leg workouts on a specific workout day as well.